Ju Wenjun

 Ju Wenjun (居文君 (Jū Wénjūn); born 31 January 1991) is a Chinese chess grandmaster.
-She is the reigning five-time Women's World Champion, the reigning Women's World Blitz Chess Champion, and a two-time Women's World Rapid Chess Champion.
+She is the reigning five-time Women's World Champion, a former Women's World Blitz Chess Champion, and a two-time Women's World Rapid Chess Champion.
 In March 2017, she became the fifth woman to achieve a rating of 2600.
 She first won the title of Women's World Chess Champion in May 2018.
-She then defended her title in November 2018, 2020, 2023, and 2025.
+She defended her title in November 2018, 2020, 2023, and 2025.

 Career

 Ju started learning to play chess at the age of seven.
+She soon went against local players of her age and in national tournaments, performing well in her appearances.

-In December 2004, Ju Wenjun placed third in the Asian Women's Chess Championship in Beirut.
-This result qualified her to play in her first Women's World Chess Championship in 2006.
-She competed in this event also in 2008, 2010, 2012, 2015 and 2017.
+In December 2004, Ju Wenjun tied for the second place at the Asian Women's Chess Championship in Beirut, which earned her an invitation to play in her first Women's World Chess Championship in 2006 where she was eliminated in the third round.
+Then between 2008 and 2017, Ju played in five matches for the world championship, including Women's World Chess Championship 2008, 2010, 2012, 2015 and 2017, but did not earn the title.

 She won the Women's Chinese Chess Championship in 2010 and 2014.
-In July 2011 she won the Hangzhou Women Grandmaster Chess Tournament undefeated with a score of 6½/9 points, ahead of the then women's world champion Hou Yifan.
-In October 2011 she took the second place at the Nalchik stage of the FIDE Women's Grand Prix 2011–12 with 7/11, ranked only after her compatriot Zhao Xue; her performance was enough to acquire her third and final norm required for the Grandmaster title.
-However, one of the three norms was missing the signature of the arbiter, disqualifying her for consideration for the title.

-From June 18 to July 2, 2014, in the 5th stage of the FIDE Women's Grand Prix 2013–14 held in Lopota Resort, Georgia she finished jointly second with Elina Danielian and a 7/11 score.
+In July 2011 she won the Hangzhou Women Grandmaster Chess Tournament, undefeated with a score of 6½/9 points and ahead of the women's world champion of that time, Hou Yifan.
+She took the second place at the Nalchik stage of the FIDE Women's Grand Prix 2011–12 with 7/11, ranked only after her compatriot Zhao Xue; her performance was enough to acquire her third and final norm required for the Grandmaster title.
+However, one of the three norms was missing the signature of the arbiter, disqualifying her for the title consideration.
+In the 5th stage of the FIDE Women's Grand Prix 2013–14 held in Lopota Resort, Georgia, she finished jointly second with Elina Danielian and a 7/11 score.
 This marks her fourth GM norm.
 In the 6th stage of the FIDE Women's Grand Prix 2013–14 held in Sharjah, United Arab Emirates, from August 24 to September 7, 2014 she placed joint first with Hou Yifan with a score of 8½/11, winning the event thanks to a better tiebreak score.